Smart meters for businesses have become pretty essential these past few months.

 I want a smart meter.
 Where are they available?

-However, it is worth noting that some people might not be able to avail a smart meter due to the way their property is built or the lack of availability in their region.
+It is worth noting that some people might not be able to avail a smart meter due to the way their property is built.

 Do I have to have a smart meter?

 Suppliers don’t install smart meters within your remises without your consent.
 Right now, it isn’t an obligation to have a smart meter installed.
 You can get one only if you want to.

 However, should you have any concerns or questions regarding smart meters, do not hesitate to discuss them with your current supplier.